 “I respect women incredibly.
 I have just amazing admiration and respect for women.
 I have more respect for women than anybody would understand.
 I cherish women.
 And I treat women with respect.
 I have tremendous respect for women and the many roles they serve that are vital to the fabric of our society and our economy.
 I respect women more than I respect men.
 We know they believe in certain things that we don’t want to believe in.
 I want to help women.
 Nobody has more respect for women than I do — that I can tell you.
 Nobody.
 I have tremendous respect for women.
 And women have respect for me.” ~ Donald J. Trump, current POTUS

-The release of the very first Wonder Woman movie would likely have been a big deal no matter which modern generation it was released into, but, unfortunately… it’s this one.
+The release of the very first feature-length Wonder Woman movie would likely have been a big deal no matter which generation it was released into, but, unfortunately… it’s this one.
 2017.
-And it’s very hard not to dwell on how much all of the hope and love and understanding a character like Wonder Woman embodies directly clashes with the strange, often depraved, seeming alternate reality we now find ourselves living in, where income inequality only seems to grow, where a terror attack in the heart of London on the weekend of Wonder Woman’s release is still tragic but, as one of three similar incidents in as many months, is becoming less of a surprise, and where the supposed Leader of the Free World’s words both can’t be trusted and can easily be recognized as the empty, self-serving, sycophantic, not-even-conscious-of-how-they’re-coming-across ravings of a tiny-handed maniac.
+And it’s very hard not to dwell on how much all of the hope and love and understanding that Wonder Woman embodies directly clashes with the strange, often depraved, seeming alternate reality we now find ourselves living in, where income inequality only seems to grow, where a terror attack in the heart of London on the weekend of Wonder Woman’s release is still tragic but, as one of three similar incidents in as many months, isn’t much of a surprise, and where the current President of the United States’s words both can’t be trusted and can easily be recognized as the empty, self-serving, sycophantic, not-even-conscious-of-how-they’re-coming-across ravings of a tiny-handed maniac.

 Oh, and all of the earlier female superhero movies have sucked too.